-Want to contribute to a citizen science program looking at how trees interact with pollutants in different types of environments?
+Want to contribute to a citizen science program looking at how trees interact with different types of environments across Canada?

 High School, Middle Years, or Adult Basic Ed.

 Data from the dendrochronology lab and the synchrotron is collected from these samples and is added to our citizen science database, where anyone can access, compare, and investigate further!
 This program is well-suited for classes in environmental sciences, chemistry, biology, land-based education, math, and more.
 Check out our Teaching Resources section to see options on how your class can engage.
 Participation is open year-round and can easily fit into a lesson, unit, or classroom field-trip.

 The Canadian Light Source is proud to offer the TREE Program and we acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) PromoScience to make this possible.

 The CLS is excited to be working in partnership with the Mistik Askîwin Dendrochronology Laboratory (MAD Lab) in delivering the TREE program.
 The MAD Lab was launched in the spring of 2014 after moving to Saskatoon from Mount Allison University.
 The MAD Lab was formed to investigate tree ring related research questions in many areas of Canada and now through the tree ring chronologies they have created, the MAD Lab is able to understand the climate history of various location, date historical artifacts, and investigate how environmental contamination from humans has changed over time.
 Visit MAD Lab's website to learn more.